LiveNIRVANA.com

 Novoselic spells out why he felt changes to Heart-Shaped Box were necessary: You should hear the original version of that song, the guitar solo had this effect on it, it just sabotages the whole song.
 Steve and Kurt were colluding!
 I would go to Kurt, Why are you sabotaging this beautiful song by putting this hideous abortion in the center of it?
 He'd be like, Well I think it sounds cool.
 I don't even remember what their arguments were, some statement against commercial radio or something, the popular mainstream aesthetic… I dunno!
 I guess I finally got my way.
 Scott Litt was an opportunity to change things.
 (4)

 The stereo doesn't sound as wide.
 The guitar has been flattened out a bit.
-On the original mixes the guitar would just leap out, echoes Weston.
+On the original mixes the guitar would just leap out, agrees Weston.
 But, even with the changes that were made it's a great record.
 The songs are great and the recording is great and the performances are great.
 And besides, it's their record.
 If they wanted to remix a few songs and do a lot in the mastering, that's their prerogative.
 All that matters when you make a record is that the band is happy with the final result.
 (4)

 1. Azerrad, Michael, 1993.
 Come As You Are: The Story Of Nirvana.
 Doubleday.